ebenoist/termo-ui/README.md

-# Termo-ui
+# Termo-UI

-This README outlines the details of collaborating on this Ember application.

-A short introduction of this app could easily go here.
+This is the UI for the [termo-api](https://github.com/ebenoist/termo-api) backend, a DIY RaspberryPi driven thermostat.

 ## Prerequisites